-As part of the reorganization transactions, we will enter into two tax receivable agreements, each of which is described under "Our Structure and Reorganization-Tax Receivable Agreements".
+We will be a party to two tax receivable agreements, each of which is described under "Our Structure and Reorganization-Tax Receivable Agreements".
 The impact that the tax receivable agreements will have on our consolidated financial statements will be the establishment of a liability, which will be increased upon the exchanges of limited partnership units for our Class A common stock or convertible preferred stock, representing 85% of the estimated future tax benefits, if any, relating to the increase in tax basis associated with the preferred units we receive as a result of the H&F Corp Merger and other exchanges by holders of limited partnership units.
 We expect that the payments we will be required to make under the tax receivable agreements will be substantial.
-Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the H&F Corp Merger, (ii) our purchase of common units held by certain of our initial outside investors with a portion of the net proceeds of this offering and (iii) future exchanges of limited partnership units would aggregate to approximately \$855.6 million over 15 years from the date of this offering based on an assumed initial public offering price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and assuming all future exchanges would occur one year after this offering.
-Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or \$727.2 million, over the 15-year period from the date of this offering.
+Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the H&F Corp Merger, (ii) our purchase of common units held by certain of our initial outside investors with a portion of the net proceeds of this offering and (iii) future exchanges of limited partnership units would aggregate to approximately \$1.0 billion over 15 years from the date of this offering based on the initial public offering price of \$30.00 per share of our Class A common stock and assuming all future exchanges would occur one year after this offering.
+Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or \$853.1 million, over the 15-year period from the date of this offering.
 We intend to fund the payment of those amounts out of the cash savings that we actually realize in respect of the attributes to which the tax receivable agreements relate.
 The actual increase in tax basis, as well as the amount and timing of any payments under these agreements, will vary depending upon a number of factors, including the timing of exchanges by the holders of limited partnership units, the price of our Class A common stock or the value of our convertible preferred stock, as the case may be, at the time of the exchange, whether such exchanges are taxable, the amount and timing of the taxable income we generate in the future and the tax rate then applicable as well as the portion of our payments under the tax receivable agreements constituting imputed interest.
 In certain cases, payments under the tax receivable agreements may be accelerated and/or significantly exceed the actual benefits we realize in respect of the tax attributes subject to the tax receivable agreements.
 In such cases, we intend to fund those payments with cash on hand, although we may have to borrow funds depending on the amount and timing of the payments.
 For more information about the tax receivable agreements, see "Our Structure and Reorganization-Tax Receivable Agreements" and "Unaudited Pro Forma Consolidated Financial Information".